-Pleurisy means inflammation of the pleura.
-Pleurisy, or other problems that affect the pleura, can cause a 'pleuritic' chest pain.
+The main symptom of pleurisy, or other problems that affect the pleura, is 'pleuritic' chest pain.
 This is usually a sharp stabbing pain.

 You may feel a pleuritic chest pain anywhere in the chest, depending on the site of the inflammation, or problem with the pleura.
 The pain is made worse by breathing in or by coughing, as this causes the two parts of the inflamed pleura to rub over each other.

 If the inflammation of your pleura is caused by a more serious cause you are likely to have other symptoms.
 These symptoms include:

 - Pain that develops slowly over several days or weeks.

 - Pain that does not ease and go after a few days.

 - Breathlessness (shortness of breath) or other breathing difficulties.

 - Any other symptom that you are unsure of, or cannot explain.

 How long do pleurisy symptoms last?